Last updated: 01 November 2018, 00:12

 Here is the Synoptic Chart for 00:00Z 01.Sep.1944, courtesy of the archives of Metcheck.com.

-Working up our own forecast for the Danube Basin that night suggests the following:
+Working up our own forecast for the Danube Basin that night suggests the following (there is a bit of cheating going on here, involving looking up what actually happened!):

 General Synopsis at 00:01z Friday 01 September 1944: High, Azores, 1024 steady.
 High, Sea of Azov, 1018 declining and losing its identity.
 Low, Stockholm, 988, with associated frontal trough Bergen to Scapa Flow to sea area SW Iceland, moving rapidly NE expected Murmansk, 993 by 00:01z Saturday.
 New Low expected Central England, 1002, by the same time.